zot/domdom/README.md

 I've been using an earlier and quite different variation of this idea since 2006 on an extremely large project.
 The browser side of the presentation is fully automatic now and we don't write any JavaScript for our front ends anymore, unless we're adding new kinds of widgets.

-This version of the concept, JSONMetadom, grew out of the Leisure project (which will be updated to use JSONMetadom, in time) and I've use variations of this JavaScript and server code in several of my personal projects.
+This version of the concept, Domdom, grew out of the Leisure project (which will eventually be updated to use Domdom) and I've used variations of this JavaScript and server code in several of my personal projects.

-Oh, and the [Xus](https://github.com/zot/Xus) project is also related to this.
+The [Xus](https://github.com/zot/Xus) project is also related to this.
 It really implements the shared variables.